Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Eat your way around Melbourne with kids

 Melbourne’s glorious food is heavily influenced by the city’s diverse multicultural population.
 Melbourne has exploded with a variety of cafes and restaurants, the highest per capita in the world, tantalising patrons with their unique and delicious flavours.
+Families do not miss out, with many family friendly restaurants in Melbourne.

 The best family friendly dining: